 About Actions Reporting

-This column tells you the date and time a task was triggered.
+- Triggered Date: The date and time that the action began.
 Note that this is affected by your account’s timezone settings.

 - Completed: The task was executed.
 For an email task, this means it left the Qualtrics server.

 - Timed-Out: The task timed out.
 Often times this means the Qualtrics server didn’t receive a response for the task.
 For example, the end point in your web-service task is a custom end-point from your website that is loading slowly.
 When your server gets back online, the web-service will also load appropriately

 - Failed: The task did not trigger.
 This is usually caused by an error in the set-up of the task.
 For example, if you enter an invalid email into the email task.

 Click View under the Details column to see the JSON payload for the task.Qtip: For tasks that time out, oftentimes this means the Qualtrics server didn’t receive a response for the task.
 For example, the end point in your web-service task is a custom end-point from your website that is loading slowly.
 When your server gets back online, the web-service will also load appropriately.Qtip: For tasks that fail, click Retry next to the status to re-run it.
 You should retry failed tasks after fixing the issue that caused them to fail.